grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/02 Automated performance testing.md

 ## 3. Pass/fail criteria

 Every step in an automation pipeline either passes or fails.
 As mentioned in [Know your goals](/testing-guides/automated-performance-testing#know-your-goals), the mechanism by which k6 decides whether a test has passed or failed is called [thresholds](/using-k6/thresholds).
-Without your goals codifed as thresholds there's no way for k6 to actually know if your test should be considered a success or failure.
+Without your goals codified as thresholds there's no way for k6 to actually know if your test should be considered a success or failure.

 A basic threshold on the 95th percentile of the response time metric looks like this: